olitheolix/square/README.md

 ```

 This will show the difference in standard `diff` format.
 In words: *Square*
-would patch the `default` namespace to bring the K8s cluster back into sync
+would patch the `default` namespace to bring the K8s cluster into the state
-with the local files.
+prescribed by the local manifests.
 Let's apply the plan to do just that:

 ```console
 foo@bar:~$ square apply ns